-- 42. The performance and the effectiveness of State and regional authorities responsible for safeguards implementation (SRA) and of their respective systems of accounting for and control of nuclear material (SSACs/RSACs) have a significant impact upon the effectiveness and efficiency of Agency safeguards implementation. - 43.
+- 43. In 2021, the restrictions implemented worldwide to contain the COVID-19 pandemic continued to pose challenges to the Agency's implementation of safeguards, mainly impacting the Agency's ability to conduct its planned in-field verification activities.
+During the year, the impact of COVID-19 restrictions on the effectiveness of safeguards implementation was significantly reduced compared to 2020.
+However, in 2021 the COVID-19 pandemic continued to have a significant impact on the efficiency of safeguards implementation.
+Travel conditions and restrictions, including quarantine requirements still applied in some States, resulted in additional costs to the Agency to guarantee the conduct of safeguards activities in the field while preserving the health and safety of the staff travelling. - 44.
+The performance and the effectiveness of State or regional authorities responsible for safeguards implementation (SRAs) and of their respective systems of accounting for and control of nuclear material (SSACs/RSACs) have a significant impact upon the effectiveness and efficiency of Agency safeguards implementation.
 The effectiveness of some SRAs is affected by issues identified by the Agency in one or more of the following areas: provision of safeguards information to the Agency; provision of access to the Agency to conduct in-field verification activities; technical effectiveness of SSACs; and States' cooperation and logistical support related to the Agency's verification activities in the field or at Headquarters.
+Addressing these issues led to additional costs, effort and resources for the Agency.
+During 2021, the impact of the COVID-19 pandemic on these shortcomings was less severe than in 2020.

+22 GOV/2021/40-GC(65)/22, para.14.

-Addressing these issues lead to additional costs, effort and resources for the Agency and, in many cases, also for the SRAs and nuclear facility operators. - 44.
-In 2019, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it did not find any indication that, in its judgement, gave rise to proliferation concern. - 45.
+- 45. In 2021, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it was able to draw the safeguards conclusions as reported in the Safeguards Statement for 2021. - 46.
 The Agency continues to address these issues to resolve them through cooperation and engagement with the States concerned.
 There are different causes of these issues.
-Some States have still not established SSACs, which are required under comprehensive safeguards agreements.
-Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and additional protocols. - 46.
-In 2019, the Agency developed a new initiative to assist States to strengthen the effectiveness of SSAC/SRAs.
-The initiative focussed on 19 States that were yet to provide their initial inventory report on nuclear material or their initial additional protocol declarations.
-For these States, the Agency identified the main causes of their reporting issues and developed a plan to assist the respective SRAs based on their specific needs and to monitor progress. - 47.
-In accordance with the decision of the Board of Governors in September 2005, States which have not amended or rescinded their SQPs should do so as soon as possible.
-At the end of 2019, 32 (35) States23 had operative SQPs that had yet to be amended.
+Some States have still not established SSACs, which are required under CSAs.
+Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and APs. - 47.
+As concluded by the Board of Governors in 2005, the SQP based on the original standard text is a weakness in the Agency's safeguards system.
+For States with an operative SQP based on the original standard text, the Agency's authority to require the submission of an initial report on all nuclear material subject to safeguards and early design information, to determine the status of any nuclear facilities and to be able to perform verification activities in the field is held in abeyance.
+In accordance with the decision of the Board of Governors in September 2005, therefore, States which have not amended or rescinded their SQPs should do so as soon as possible.
+In 2021, the Director General sent letters reminding relevant States with an SQP based on the original standard text of his earlier calls for amendment or rescission of their SQPs.
+At the end of 2021, 26 (31) States23 had operative SQPs that had yet to be amended or rescinded. - 48.
+The Agency remains ready to provide assistance to the States concerned in amending or rescinding their SQP as well as in establishing and maintaining their SSAC as required under their safeguards agreement.